Scam Checker for Websites, Emails, Texts, and Online Offers

 Online cons on the internet don’t stay in one place anymore.
 An email can start a scam, which can then move to a chat app, then to social media, and finally to a fake payment page.
 Users need a scam checker that can connect the warning signs across different formats and channels.

-A more reasonable scam checker should be able to check websites, text messages, direct messages, job offers, shopping pages, and email content.
+Websites, text messages, direct messages, job offers, shopping pages, and email content should all be able to be screened by a more reasonable scam checker.
 That wider support makes the tool more useful in real life and for people today.

 Trust is important for digital safety.
 People shouldn’t feel like they can’t do anything when they get a strange email or see a suspicious website.
-A good scam checker can help you get rid of panic and give you structure.
-It helps people think more clearly, respond more clearly, and stay in charge.
+A reliable scam checker can help you get rid of panic and give you structure.
+It helps people think more clearly, respond more clearly, and stay in control.

 The best things about a good tool are that it gives you confidence.
 It helps people go from confusion to action.
 They can make smart choices with a tool that clearly shows risk, rather than reacting emotionally.